The Statue of Liberty Museum™ will address three main components: Accessibility, Education, and Sustainability.

-The Immersive Theater is a dramatic, multimedia event, approximately 8-10 minutes long, immersing visitors in the sweeping story of Constructing Liberty – the Statue and the ideal she represents.
-Weaving through this soaring theater space, museum-goers will learn the rich story of the Statue’s origins.
-As they progress through this visual presentation, they will be captivated by a virtual experience of ascending the Statue, recreating the experience of the views and sounds from within her interior.
-Visitors will also be invited to contemplate liberty today and its measures around the world, such as access to education, free elections, and free press.
+The Immersive Theater is a dramatic, multimedia experience lasting approximately 8-10 minutes that surrounds visitors in the sweeping story of the Statue and the ideals she represents.
+Weaving through this soaring theater space, museum-goers will learn the rich story of the Statue’s origins and be captivated by a virtual fly-through ascending the Statue that recreates interior views and sounds.
+Visitors will be invited to contemplate liberty today and its measures around the world, such as access to education, free elections, and a free press.

 In this gallery, visitors will be able to explore what took place in the warehouse where Frédéric Auguste Bartholdi built the Statue.
-In a series of interactive, multimedia displays evoking the feeling of being in the sculptor’s studio, they will see the step-by-step process of her construction, from small plaster model to the pounding of copper sheets on massive negative molds to create the Statue’s final form.
-Visitors delve deeper into stories about the Statue’s construction and history, and explore the multifaceted, sometimes contested, ideals of liberty through artifacts, exhibits, and media.
+A series of multimedia displays evoke the feeling of being in the sculptor’s studio, allowing guests to see the step-by-step process of Liberty's construction, from small plaster model to the copper sheets pounded on massive negative molds to create the Statue’s final form.
+Throughout this section, visitors delve deep into stories about the Statue’s history, design, and role in the world, exploring the multifaceted, sometimes contested, ideals of liberty through artifacts, graphics, and interactive media.

-In the Inspiration Gallery, visitors can reflect upon what they have seen and experienced in the museum.
-In this awe-inspiring space, people will be invited to document their visit by adding their names and photos to an ever-growing Liberty Mosaic.
-The tour culminates with an up-close view of Liberty’s most iconic symbol – her original torch – which Lady Liberty held high for nearly 100 years.
-Rescued from the elements and replaced in 1986, the torch will be the most powerful artifact visitors encounter as they reach the end of their museum experience, a touchstone of the light she continues to shine from generation to generation.
-The glass-walled Inspiration Gallery affords visitors magnificent views of the Statue of Liberty herself set against a stunning backdrop of the New York City skyline.
+In this awe-inspiring space, visitors can reflect upon what they have seen and experienced in the museum.
+Guests will be invited to document their visit and express their views by adding a self-portrait and collage of inspirational images to an ever-growing digital experience called Becoming Liberty.
+The tour culminates with an up-close view of Liberty’s most iconic symbol – her original torch – held high for nearly 100 years and still a touchstone of the light Liberty shines from generation to generation.
+Rescued from the elements and replaced in 1986, the torch will be the most powerful artifact visitors encounter as they reach the end of their museum experience.
+A model of the Statue's face offers another tactile moment, and the glass walls afford magnificent views of the Statue of Liberty herself set against a stunning backdrop of the New York City skyline.

 The existing museum inside the monument can only accommodate a fraction of the Island’s visitors.
 A reimagined Statue of Liberty Museum™, accessible and free to all, will welcome every visitor and greatly improve the Lady Liberty experience.